danhalliday/danhalliday.com/middleman/source/work/speechkit-mobile-text-to-speech-library.html.md

 title: Mobile Text-to-Speech Library
 date: 2017-01-01

 summary: I wrote an iOS SDK for SpeechKit to give their customers an easy way to add podcast content to their apps.
-The kit is distributed on, and can be added to an app in minutes.
-The implementation was relatively straightforward, being a thin front end to a backend service which uses IBM’s Watson to perform text-to-speech synthesis and intelligently cache articles as apps request them.

 skills:
   - iOS